ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 How does the server know the difference between a `Book` and a `Movie`?

 Firstly, the _query_ must be declared in the schema and defined in the associate _resolver_ (such as the **books’** _query_).
 Next, the special function `__resolveType` provided by apollo-server will be included in the resolver of the `Media` object.
-This function will allow us to define the type of implementation that will be returned according to the fields available in the object: in the case of `author` field is present, then a `Book` will be returned; otherwise, if the object has a `director` field, a `Film` will be returned.
+This function will allow us to define the type of implementation that will be returned according to the fields available in the object.
+In the case of the `author` field being present, then a `Book` will be returned.
+Otherwise, if the object has a `director` field, a `Film` will be returned.

 ![interface](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/08/graphql.interface.png)